 In addition to the variety of supportive content, the site does of course provide information on Organix’s range of foods, and a means to buy them.
 This is where we uncovered another key finding from our business analysis and usability testing – that parents tend to feel more comfortable buying online from their usual preferred retailers, rather than direct from brands.
 This led to the less ‘pushy’ approach of providing ‘Buy now’ links for a wide variety of well-known retailers – reflecting the theme of customisation that courses through the site.

-Based on Redweb’s design and insights we oversaw the build with a European agency that works with Organix’s parent brand to maintain the vision.
+Based on Redweb’s design and insights we oversaw the build with European agency Burst that works with Organix’s parent brand to maintain the vision.
 Its online aesthetic has led to a Redweb-produced, wider-reaching visual style guide that’s been incorporated into social, email and printed marketing activity.
 The personal approach has proved a hit with users since the site’s launch, too.
 Post-go-live usability testing received unanimously positive feedback thanks to a mobile-first design and navigation that’s perfect for browsing in multi-tasking situations – an everyday occurrence for all parents!